Communion of saints: History

 The concept of the communion of saints is linked with Paul's teaching, as in Romans 12:4–13 and 1 Corinthians 12:12–27, that in Christ Christians form a single body.

 The New Testament word ἅγιος (hagios, 'saint') can refer to Christians who, whatever their personal sanctity as individuals, are called holy because they are consecrated to God and Christ.
 This usage of the word saint is found some fifty times in the New Testament.

 The Heidelberg Catechism, citing Romans 8:32, 1 Corinthians 6:17, and 1 John 1:3, asserts that all members of Christ have communion with him, and are recipients of all his gifts.
 Similarly, the Catechism of the Catholic Church states: Since all the faithful form one body, the good of each is communicated to the others....
 We must therefore believe that there exists a communion of goods in the Church.
 But the most important member is Christ, since he is the head....
 Therefore, the riches of Christ are communicated to all the members, through the sacraments.'
 'As this Church is governed by one and the same Spirit, all the goods she has received necessarily become a common fund.

 The persons who are linked in this communion include those who have died and whom Hebrews 12:1 pictures as a cloud of witnesses encompassing Christians on earth.
 In the same chapter, Hebrews 12:22–23 says Christians on earth "have come to Mount Zion, and to the city of the living God, the heavenly Jerusalem, and to innumerable angels in festal gathering, and to the assembly of the firstborn who are enrolled in Heaven, and to a judge who is God of all, and to the spirits of just men made perfect."

 Western Christianity

-Roman Catholicism
+Catholicism

-In Roman Catholic terminology, the communion of saints exists in the three states of the Church, the Churches Militant, Penitent, and Triumphant.
+In Catholic terminology, the communion of saints exists in the three states of the Church, the Churches Militant, Penitent, and Triumphant.
 The Church Militant (Ecclesia militans) consisting of those alive on earth; the Church Penitent (Ecclesia poenitens) consisting of those undergoing purification in purgatory in preparation for Heaven; and the Church Triumphant (Ecclesia triumphans) consisting of those already in Heaven.
 The damned are not a part of the communion of saints.
-Roman Catholics ask the intercession of saints in Heaven, whose prayers are seen as helping their fellow Christians on earth (Revelation 5:8).
+Catholics ask the intercession of saints in Heaven, whose prayers are seen as helping their fellow Christians on earth (Revelation 5:8).

 According to the Catechism of the Catholic Church:

 946 What is the Church if not the assembly of all the saints?
 The communion of saints is the Church.